When planning a trip to Vietnam, the top question comes up – Where are the best places to visit in Vietnam?

 Danang (Đà Nẵng) is one of the top places to visit in Vietnam for a blend of coastal beach life and city life.
 It’s considered the fifth largest city in Vietnam, so you’ll have tons of things to do here.

 Hanging out on the My Khe beach is a good place to relax.
 A more adventurous activity is walking up the stairs to reach the Marble Mountains in southern Danang.
 There are also lots of pagodas and good street food to try.

 If you’re a fan of theme parks, add the Sun World Ba Na Hills to the list so you can see the iconic Golden Bridge of two giant hands holding up the walkway.
 Check out our experience visiting Ba Na Hills here.

 Another recommended theme park is Sun World Danang Wonders which is a mini Disney World Epcot with the theme of international countries.
 You’ll see the giant Ferris wheel when you’re in the center of the city.
 There are also more thrill rides here versus at Ba Na Hills.
 Read our Sun World Danang Wonders travel guide here.

 Danang is a central hub to visit other areas in Central Vietnam such as Hue and Hoi An.
 One of the coolest things to do is to ride a motorbike along the Hai Van Pass.
 It’s a bucket list adventure to ride through the windy roads from Danang or Hoi An to Hue.
-If you can’t drive a motorbike, it’s not a problem as you can join a motorbike tour to experience this.
-Click here to join this Hai Van Pass motorbike tour.
+If you can’t drive a motorbike, it’s not a problem as you can join a motorbike tour or car tour to experience this.

 Check out our 3 days in Danang itinerary for ideas on what to do.